matinbhdrn77/greenlight/README.md

 - The `Shutdown()` method does not wait for any background tasks to complete, nor does it close hijacked long-lived connections like WebSockets.
 Instead, you will need to implement your own logic to coordinate a graceful shutdown of these things.

 ## Chapter13 User Model Setup and Registration

+## Chapter14 Sending Emails

+We’ll need access to a SMTP (Simple Mail Transfer Protocol) server that we can safely use for testing purposes.